World leaders pledge billions for virus vaccine research

 Even if a first useful vaccine is identified, there won’t be enough for everyone initially.
 A growing number of vaccine makers say they’re already starting to brew tons of doses — wasting millions of dollars if they bet on the wrong candidate but shaving a few months off mass vaccinations if their choice pans out.

-On a conference call with reporters, two senior U.S. officials sidestepped questions about the Trump administration’s decision not to take part.
+Asked about the U.S. absence, which comes after it suspended funding to the World Health Organization, a senior official said that “the United States is in the process of providing $2.4 billion in global health, humanitarian, and economic assistance towards the COVID-19 response, and we continue to ensure that the substantial U.S. funding and scientific efforts on this front remain an essential and coordinated part of this worldwide effort against COVID-19."

-The officials, who weren't authorized to discuss the matter by name and spoke on condition of anonymity, suggested that U.S. participation was not necessary because the United States remains the world’s largest donor to global health initiatives, even after the suspension of funding to the WHO.
+The official wasn’t authorized to discuss the matter by name and spoke on condition of anonymity.

-They said that many of the programs being discussed at the conference were already funded by the U.S.

 ———